-There is now a broad scientific consensus that more than 2°C of average global warming above the pre-industrial level would constitute a dangerous level of climate change.
-The science indicates that to have a chance of not exceeding the 2°C limit, industrialized countries need to reduce their combined emissions of greenhouse gases (GHGs) to 25-40 per cent below the 1990 level by 2020, if they are to make a fair contribution to the necessary cuts in global emissions.
+Broad scientific consensus holds that more than 2°C of average global warming above the pre-industrial level would constitute a dangerous level of climate change.
+The science indicates that to avoid exceeding the 2°C limit, industrialized countries need to reduce their combined emissions of greenhouse gases (GHGs) to 25 to 40 per cent below the 1990 level by 2020.

 Download French edition (PDF)